computer-science-with-applications/book/src/data_structures/lists/index.rst

        Multiplies the values in a list by a specified factor.

        Inputs:
-           lst: a list
+           lst (List[number]): a list
-           factor: the factor to multiply by
+           factor (number): the factor to multiply by

-       Returns: a list of the same type as the input
+       Returns (List[number): a list of the same type as factor where the ith value is the ith value of the input list multiplied by the factor.
        '''
        new_lst = []
        for x in lst:
            new_lst.append(x * factor)